 These days, having a university degree isn’t the only way to launch a successful career in most industries.
 To get the best jobs without a degree, you need to acquire some skills, which may vary depending on the career path you want.
 Some of these jobs demand a high school diploma or at least a GED, while others are technical and open to anyone who has the right set of skills.

-This article is your complete guide to getting the highest-paying jobs without a degree.
+This article is your complete guide to getting the highest-paying tech jobs without a degree.
 It contains a list of the top 10 jobs you can get with no prior college education.
 First, you’ll need to gain applicable skills and get the minimum required education.
 This step-by-step guide covers techniques to get a high-paying job without a degree and lists the top companies across the globe that hire people without degrees.

 What Skills Do You Need to Land a High-Paying Job Without a Degree?